edterbak/NodeRed_Heishamon_control/README.md

 ```
 where 'FOLDER' is your own folder name chosen in part A.

+With a Node Red install on a Raspberry Pi, the file is located "/home/pi/.node-red/settings.js".

 Search for contextStorage:
 Put in the text as below:
 ```